Engineering Plastics Selection Guide: UHMW, PEEK, and PTFE Compared

 UHMW-PE: The Workhorse of Industrial Plastics

 Ultra-High Molecular Weight Polyethylene offers an exceptional combination of properties at a competitive price point.
-Its molecular weight of 3.5-7.5 million g/mol creates long polymer chains that provide outstanding wear resistance.
+Its molecular weight of 3.5-7.5 million g/mol creates long polymer chains that provide outstanding wear resistance—the material simply outlasts alternatives in sliding and abrasive applications.

 UHMW excels in material handling systems where its low friction and high abrasion resistance reduce wear on both the component and conveyed materials.
-Common applications include conveyor wear strips, chain guides, star wheels, and hopper liners.
+You’ll find it in conveyor wear strips, chain guides, star wheels, and hopper liners throughout food processing, packaging, and bulk material handling industries.
+The material’s combination of wear resistance, low friction, and FDA compliance makes it a natural choice for applications where product contact occurs.

-UHMW’s relatively low continuous service temperature and poor creep resistance under sustained loads make it unsuitable for structural applications or high-temperature environments.
+UHMW’s relatively low continuous service temperature of 80°C and poor creep resistance under sustained loads make it unsuitable for structural applications or high-temperature environments.
+When loads remain constant for extended periods, UHMW gradually deforms—a behavior called creep—that disqualifies it from precision structural roles.
+The material also doesn’t bond well, making adhesive joining unreliable.

 PEEK: Premium Performance for Demanding Applications